DrPayne25/pythonic-garage-band/README.md

 Estimate of time needed to complete: 30min

+Start time: 7

+Finish time: 7:20

+Actual time needed to complete: 20min

+Name of feature: Tests working

+Estimate of time needed to complete: 30min

-Start time: 8:30
+Start time: 7

-Finish time: 9:11
+Finish time: 7:20

-Actual time needed to complete: 41min
+Actual time needed to complete: 20min

 ## Credit and Collaborations
-Worked with Brandon and Eddie for testing and discussion Help was acquired from these articles to get a better understanding
+Worked with Brandon and Eddie for testing and discussion Help was acquired from these articles to get a better understanding N/A